Credit Points: 20

-This is a first trimester core unit out of a total of 12 units in GDNet/MNet/MEng(Tel).
-This unit addresses the course learning outcomes and complements other courses in a related field by developing students’ specialised knowledge in network security and applying critical skills in networking equipment such as router, switch and server.
-For further course information refer to: http://www.mit.edu.au/study-with-us/programs/master-networking, http://www.mit.edu.au/study-with-us/programs/master-engineering-telecommunications, http://www.mit.edu.au/study-with-us/programs/graduate-diploma-networking.
+This is a core unit out of a total of 6 units in the Graduate Diploma of Networking (GDNet) and 12 units in Master of Networking (MNet) / MEng(Tel).
+This unit addresses the course learning outcomes and complements other courses in a related field by developing students’ specialised knowledge in network security and applying critical skills in Information Technology.
+For further course information refer to: http://www.mit.edu.au/study-with-us/programs/master-networking, http://www.mit.edu.au/study-with-us/programs/master-engineering-telecommunications and http://www.mit.edu.au/study-with-us/programs/graduate-diploma-networking.
+This unit is part of the AQF Level 8 (GDNet) and level 9 (MNet and MEng(Tel)) courses.

 This unit provides students with a comprehensive overview of the field of network security, security risks and countermeasures associated with network connectivity.
 Students will gain knowledge and skills to understand, apply and manage network security.
-There are some activities designed to protect network data that include protecting the usability, reliability, integrity, and safety of network and data.
+There are some activities designed to develop students’ abilities to protect network data that include protecting the usability, reliability, integrity, and safety of network and data.

 The unit will help students to identify, analyse, and compare common security vulnerabilities, threats and in depth analysis of these threats that network users often face.
 It will help students to respond to and recover from security incidents through case studies/workshops.